Ramon Novarro

-Ramón Gil Samaniego (February 6, 1899 – October 30, 1968), known professionally as Ramon Novarro, was a Mexican-American actor.
+Ramón Gil Samaniego (February 6, 1899 – October 30, 1968), known professionally as Ramon Novarro, was a Mexican actor.
 He began his career in American silent films in 1917 and eventually became a leading man and one of the top box-office attractions of the 1920s and early '30s.
 Novarro was promoted by MGM as a "Latin lover" and became known as a sex symbol after the death of Rudolph Valentino.
 He is recognized as the first Latin American actor to succeed in Hollywood.

 Early life

 Novarro was born Ramón Gil Samaniego on February 6, 1899, in Durango City, Durango, north-west Mexico, to Dr. Mariano N. Samaniego, and his wife, Leonor Pérez Gavilán.
 The family moved to Los Angeles to escape the Mexican Revolution in 1913.
 Novarro's direct ancestors came from the Castilian town of Burgos, whence two brothers emigrated to the New World in the seventeenth century.

 Allan Ellenberger, Novarro's biographer, writes:

 The Samaniegos were an influential and well-respected family in Mexico.
 Many Samaniegos had prominent positions in the affairs of state and were held in high esteem by the president.
 Ramon's grandfather, Mariano Samaniego, was a well-known physician in Juarez.
 Known as a charitable and outgoing man, he was once an interim governor for the State of Chihuahua and was the first city councilman of El Paso, Texas....

 Ramon's father, Dr. Mariano N. Samaniego, was born in Juarez and attended high school in Las Cruces, New Mexico.
 After receiving his degree in dentistry at the University of Pennsylvania, he moved to Durango, Mexico, and began a flourishing dental practice.
 In 1891 he married Leonor Pérez-Gavilán, the beautiful daughter of a prosperous landowner.
 The Pérez-Gaviláns were a mixture of Spanish and Aztec blood, and according to local legend, they were descended from Guerrero, a prince of Montezuma.

 The family estate was called the "Garden of Eden".
 Thirteen children were born there: Emilio; Guadalupe; Rosa; Ramón; Leonor; Mariano; Luz; Antonio; José; a stillborn child; Carmen; Ángel and Eduardo.
 At the time of the Mexican Revolution, the family moved from Durango to Mexico City and then returned to Durango.
 Three of Ramón's sisters, Guadalupe, Rosa, and Leonor, became nuns.
 He was a second cousin of the Mexican actresses Dolores del Río and Andrea Palma.